brentp/combined-pvalues/examples/README.md

 DamId
 -----

-An example using t-test p-values from DamID technology as reported ind
+An example using t-test p-values from DamID technology as reported in

 ```
 Kechris, K.J. et al. (2010)